abrahamjuliot/creepjs/README.md

 - Stealth rating > 0

 ## Browser Prediction
-- a guess attempt is made to decrypt the browser vendor, version, renderer, engine, and system
+- a prediction is made to decrypt the browser vendor, version, renderer, engine, system, device and gpu
-- this guess does not affect the fingerprint
+- this prediction does not affect the fingerprint
-- system is collected from `WorkerNavigator.userAgent` and auto matched to fingerprint ids
+- data is auto matched to fingerprint ids gathered from `WorkerNavigator.userAgent` and other stable metrics
-- decoded samples from the server are auto computed and manually reviewed
+- decoded samples from the server are auto computed or manually reviewed
+- each sample goes through a number of client and server checks before it is considered trustworthy
 - samples that are poisoned can self learn and heal themselves
-- samples aging 120 days since last timestamp visit are auto discarded
+- samples aging 120 days since last timestamp visit are auto discarded (random samples that never return are eventually auto removed)
-- if the worker scope is blocked and the fingerprint ids exist in the database, the version can still be detected from available samples
+- if the worker scope is blocked and the fingerprint ids exist in the database, the prediction can still be made

 ### Tests
 1. js Math implementation